 If you’re in Churchill and need to report a polar bear sighting call 204-675-2327 (that’s 675-BEAR on an alphabetic telephone dial pad).

-Polar Bear International’s International Polar Bear Day is 27th February.
+Polar Bear International’s annual International Polar Bear Day is 27th February.

 The photographs illustrating this article are by Why Eye Photography.